 Just passed Hana is Koki Beach.
 I loved this beach, stop in for a swim if you have time.

 Ohe’o Gulch – Seven Sacred Pools – Mile Marker 42

 The reward for driving all that way, some of Hawaii’s most pristine pools.
 Photo from this website

 Leave early!
 There is so much to see and do, so get a kick start on the day and leave as early as possible.

 Base yourself in Paia.
 Paia is a charming little town on the Coast of Maui, located at the beginning of the road to Hana.
 Staying here will allow you to get straight on the road, which is important because it is a long day in the car.
 You want to minimise the driving time and maximise the adventure time.

 Pack a picnic – Enjoy your lunch in one of the many scenic pitstops you will be making.

 There is honestly not a lot to see in Hana, it’s famous for the road in so don’t expect anything amazing from Hana itself.

 This guide names only a few of the amazing places to stop along the road to Hana, these are my personal favourites, but there is much much more to explore.

-Disclosure: This post contains affiliate links, which means that if you purchase something I will make a small commission, at no extra cost to you.
+Disclosure: This post on the best stops on the road to hana contains affiliate links, which means that if you purchase something I will make a small commission, at no extra cost to you.